dfinnema/woocommerce-xero-stripe-fees/README.md

 Want to contribute?
 Great!

-Feel free to post an issue or create a merge request.
+Feel free to post an issue or create a pull request.